lucianotonet/portal.montebelodosul.rs.gov.br/wp-content/plugins/sub-categories-widget/readme.txt

 * Display the list as dropdown rather than as links
 * Use the first category of the current post as the parent
 * Exclude one or more sub-categories from the list
+* List the categories in reverse order

 == Installation ==

 Installing is pretty easy takes only a minute or two.

-1. Upload `sub-category-widget` directory to your `/wp-content/plugins/` directory.
+1. Upload 'sub-category-widget' directory to your '/wp-content/plugins/' directory.

-1. Activate the plugin through the Plugins screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.

-1. On the Widgets sub-menu of Appearance you will find a new widget type called Sub Category.
+3. On the 'Widgets' sub-menu of 'Appearance' you will find a new widget type called 'Sub Category'.

-1. Add one or more of these to your themes widget display areas.
+4. Add one or more of these to your themes widget display areas.

-1. For each widget you add, decide what and how you'd like it to display.
+5. For each widget you add, decide what and how you'd like it to display.

-1. Save your settings.
+6. Save your settings.

 == Changelog ==

+= 1.5 =
+* Added an option to display the categories in reverse order
+* Added the ability to change the selection label text of the dropdown list

 = 1.4.1 =
-* Fixed missing parent category notice on pages when using first post category option
+* Fixed missing parent category notice on pages when using irst category of the post option

 = 1.4 =
 * Added an option to use the first category of the post as the parent